fodorbalint/PathMaker/readme0.md

 The live end can be in 3 different positions in relation to the area.
 All patterns can be rotated clockwise, but the first can also be rotated counter-clockwise, shown in the fourth picture.

 When exiting the area, we check for mid across and across obstacles on the left side.
 Why can C-shape checking be omitted?
 It is already solved by the single area universal rules.

+And the left forbidden field in the first rule is already disabled too.

 Take a better look at the third.
 The reason the line is not exiting from the corner is that there is one more black field than white: